The Special Aronszajn Tree Property: The Special Aronszajn Tree Property at aleph1 and aleph2

 \section{The Special Aronszajn Tree Property at \texorpdfstring{$\aleph_1$}{aleph1} and \texorpdfstring{$\aleph_2$}{aleph2}}

 In this section we prove Theorem \ref{main theorem2}.
-In Subsection \ref{Baumgartner forcing for specializing trees}, we review Baumgartner's forcing for specializing $\aleph_1$-Aronszajn trees, then in Subsection \ref{Specializing names for trees}, we introduce a forcing notion for specializing names of $\aleph_2$-Aronszajn trees.
+In Subsection \ref{Baumgartner forcing for specializing trees}, we review Baumgartner's forcing for specializing $\aleph_1$-Aronszajn trees.
+In Subsection \ref{Specializing names for trees}, we introduce a forcing notion for specializing names of $\aleph_2$-Aronszajn trees.
 The forcing is a variant of the Laver-Shelah forcing \cite{laver-shelah}, where instead of specializing $\aleph_2$-Aronszajn trees, we specialize names of $\aleph_2$-Aronszajn trees.
-In Subsection \ref{Definition of the main forcing}, we define the main forcing iteration $\MPB$, and in Subsection \ref{Properties of the forcing notion P}, we prove the basic properties of $\MPB$.
-The main technical part is to show that $\MPB$ satisfies the $\kappa$-chain condition, where $\kappa$ is the weakly compact cardinal we start with.
+In Subsection \ref{Definition of the main forcing}, we define the main forcing iteration, and in Subsection \ref{Properties of the forcing notion P}, we prove its basic properties.
+The main technical part is to show that the forcing iteration satisfies the $\kappa$-chain condition, where $\kappa$ is the weakly compact cardinal we start with.
 Finally in Subsection \ref{Completing the proof of Theorem main theorem2} we complete the proof of Theorem \ref{main theorem2}.